“I got to experience wonderful and diverse culture, a high academic standard mixed with outstanding events and activities.”

 At the beginning of the semester I selected to join the Buddy-Budder Program.
 This is where I was paired up with a Thai student as their buddy for the duration of the semester.
-This made my integration into Thai culture and PSU way of life much easier.
+This made my experience and integration into Thai culture and PSU way of life much easier.
 It also gave me the opportunity to learn the language.

 Both the Associate Dean for Research and International Affairs teacher, Aj.
 Colin Gallagher certainly made studying in Thailand an outstanding experience without having any problems.
 I highly recommend involving yourself in as many of the activities arranged by PSU.
 Beside all the arrangements and events they also care about the Asian exchange students from China and they even offer a shuttle bus service to the PSU campus.

 Living abroad in Thailand